What is a Rent Roll?

-A rent roll is a list of all the current tenants of a property and how much they pay in rent.
+A rent roll is a list of a property’s current tenants and how much they pay in rent.
 In practice, a rent roll is perhaps the best way to determine the true income of an existing commercial property.
-While a commercial property may also have ancillary income sources-- such as parking spaces, vending, or even advertising space, rents are almost always the largest source of income, so they are the most important to take into account.
+While a commercial property may also have ancillary income sources-- such as parking spaces, vending, or even advertising space, rents are almost always the largest source of income.
+Because of this, they are the most important factor to take into account.

-While a rent roll may be the best way to determine a property's income, that doesn't mean it's always accurate.
-Whether by human error or intentional fraud, many rent rolls will present numbers that make the property appear much more profitable than it truly is.
-Therefore, it's the responsibility of a investor to conduct proper due diligence to confirm that rental tenants are actually paying what the rent roll says.
+While a rent roll may be the best way to determine a property's income, it isn’t always accurate.
+Whether by human error or intentional fraud, many rent rolls present numbers that make the property appear much more profitable than it is.
+Therefore, it's the responsibility of an investor to conduct proper due diligence to confirm that rental tenants actually pay what the rent roll says.
 Of course, lenders are also interested in a property’s rent roll, and will use it as part of their underwriting process for commercial loans.

 Rent Roll vs. Gross Potential Income

 Unlike looking at a property's GPR, or gross potential income, which only shows what a property could make under ideal circumstances (100% occupancy at market rent), a rent roll provides a true snapshot of what a property is making right now.
-In practice, most commercial real estate projects won't be 100% occupied, and, in many cases, tenants will have signed leases locking them into a rate well below the current market rent.
+In practice, most commercial real estate projects won't be 100% occupied.
+Also, in many cases, tenants have signed leases locking them into a rate well below the current market rent.

 In addition to looking at a project's rent roll, other great ways to examine a commercial property's financial health include checking out its TTM (trailing twelve months) data, or its T3 (trailing three months) data.